 1964: Together, the first and only studio album by Marvin Gaye and Mary Wells, was released by Motown.
 The hope was that Gaye, then a rising artist, would benefit from the exposure of being paired with Wells, an established star with a #1 record to her name.
 The album became the first album credited to Gaye to enter the charts, and peaked at #42 on the Billboard pop chart.

 1965: “What The World Needs Now Is Love” by Jackie DeShannon was released.
-Written by Hal David and Burt Bacharach, it became DeShannon’s first top 10 single on the Billboard Hot 100, where it peaked at #7.
-Her previously highest-charting record “Needles and Pins” had only reached #84.
+Written by Hal David and Burt Bacharach, it became DeShannon’s first top 10 single on the Billboard Hot 100, where it peaked at #7, and second #1 in Canada.
+Her previously highest-charting record “Needles and Pins” had only reached #84 in the US.

 1966: Buffalo Springfield made their first concert appearance at the Swing Auditorium in San Bernadino, California opening for the Byrds, the Dillards, and Mastin & Brewer.
-The show was the first stop on a seven-day tour of Southern California.
+The show was the first stop on a seven-day tour of Southern California opening for The Dillards and The Byrds.
 The band used electric instruments discarded by the Dillards, who a month later returned to their bluegrass roots.

-1966: The Rolling Stones released Aftermath, their fourth album in the UK, sixth in the US, and first to consist entirely of compositions by Mick Jagger and Keith Richards.
+1966: The US version of the Rolling Stones’ album Aftermath, was issued as the band’s sixth American LP.
+It was their first to consist entirely of compositions by Mick Jagger and Keith Richards.
 Brian Jones played a variety of instruments not usually associated with their music, including sitar, Appalachian dulcimer, marimbas, and Japanese koto, though much of the music is still rooted in Chicago electric blues.
-Recorded at RCA Studios in California, It was the first Rolling Stones album to be recorded entirely in the US as well as the group’s first album released in true stereo.
+Recorded at RCA Studios in California, it was the first Rolling Stones album to be recorded entirely in the US as well as the group’s first album released in true stereo.
 Aftermath is also one of the earliest rock albums to eclipse the 50-minute mark and contains one of the earliest rock songs to exceed 10 minutes, “Goin’ Home.”

 1972: Roberta Flack achieved her first #1 single on the Billboard Hot 100 chart with “The First Time Ever I Saw Your Face.”
 The record spent six weeks at the top and was Billboard’s #1 song at the end of the year.